MountainGod2/stripalerts/README.md

 - [Chaturbate Events API](https://chaturbate.com/) for providing the event data.
 - [Adafruit](https://www.adafruit.com/) for the fantastic LED animation library.
-- [ChatGPT](https://chat.openai.com/) for creating 90% of this program (README.md included), and for letting me cosplay as a python programmer.
+- [ChatGPT](https://chat.openai.com/) for creating 90% of this program (README.md included), and for letting me pretend I know Python.